defano/wyldcard/README.md

 send doSomethingCool to field "myField" -- call the 'on doSomethingCool' handler
 ```

-Similarly, a message can be sent directly to the current part by invoking its name with an optional list of arguments,
+Alternately, a message can be sent directly to the current part by invoking the message name with an optional list of arguments, for example:
-for example:

 ```
 doSomethingCool                                   -- invokes the on doSomethingCool handler with no arguments doSomethingComplex "Some Value", "Another Value"  -- invokes handler with two arguments
 ```

 Parts do not need to implement a handler for every message they might receive.
-Messages for which no handler exists are simply ignored.
+Messages for which there are no handler are simply ignored.

 ### Message passing order

-Messages that are sent to a part follow a _message passing order_.
+Messages follow a _message passing order_.
 If a part receives a message and does not have a handler to handle it (or, if its handler invokes the `pass` command) then the message is forwarded to the next part in the sequence.

 Messages follow this order: